 Scheduling outpatient visits are required at least 24 hours in advance.

 Approval of scheduling request is 24-72 hours You will receive an email confirmation of receipt of your request and a follow-up email of approval or denial of your request once it has been processed.
 Requests received after 4 p.m. for visits the following day will be denied.
 Last-minute scheduling should be done by phone at (352) 294-5900 to Kim Garrett, Jamie Thomas, or Janet King in addition to online scheduling.

 All worksheets and orders must be signed, including date and time, by the MD for your study and be available (faxed is OK) 24 hours prior to your patient’s visit.
 FAX: (352) 294-5899.
 If your study uses blood collection kits from a central lab, we ask that these are brought to the CRC lab the day before as well.

 CRC hours are 7:30 a.m. to 5 p.m.
 Monday to Friday.

 Scheduling your participants

-To request a study visit, use the “UF CRC Online Admission Request” link here, or use the button below.
+To request a study visit, use the “UF CRC Online Admission Request” button below.